just214/crud-reducer/README.md

-## crud-reducer
+# crud-reducer

 ### A simple utility library to help you manage CRUD, API or any other async operations with [redux](https://redux.js.org/).

 #### `npm i crud-reducer`

-Managing crud and other async operations with redux typically requires the following for each request:
+Managing CRUD and other async operations with redux typically requires the following for each request:

 1. Handling request data
 2. Handling request errors